madhukar01/fampay_ytsearch/README.md

             'search_results': [x, y, z] # Array of video elements }
         ```
-    - Search results will be empty if there are no videos with matching Title / Prescription found in database
+    - Search results will be empty if there are no videos with matching Title / Description found in database
     (Strongly coupled search - Regex based, in the order of words in query)